byu-cs329/lab3-type-checking-p1/README.md

 The objective of this lab is to implement [static type checking](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) for a subset of Java.
 The type checker generates a set of dynamic tests that represent a type proof for the input program.
 If all the tests pass, then that is a proof certificate that the input program is static type safe.

-As before the implementation will use the [org.eclipse.jdt.core.dom](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html) to represent and manipulate Java.
+As before, the implementation will use the [org.eclipse.jdt.core.dom](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html) to represent and manipulate Java.
 The generated tests for the static type proof are generated with a specialized [ASTVisitor](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html).

 The program will take no arguments as input and can only be invoked through the tests.
 The program should only apply to a limited subset of Java defined below.
 If an input file is outside the subset, then it should throw an appropriate run-time exception.